RoseSecurity/SIMATIC-SMACKDOWN/README.md

 	}
 	return scanned_ips
 ```
 Once the program identifies the PLCs, SIMATIC-SMACKDOWN launches a STOP CPU command via raw data to the controller.
 If the device is not password protected, it will turn off the PLC's CPU and stop operations.
-This functionality has only been tested on an S7-1200.
+This functionality has only been tested on an S7-300 and S7-1200.

 ```go
 	// Connect to device ports